 Taking your dogs or cats to Mexico is no problem.
 Taking your pet birds to Mexico is difficult, but not impossible.
 Some great customers who consulted with me about moving to Mexico gave me the contact person with the USDA and contacts with Mexico that will help you import your birds if it is possible.
 Some species are still prohibited.

 Steve Sims, a helpful reader gve me links to the most up-to-date info from the Mexican government sites.
-This trumps anything I might say if there is any difference.
+Their authority supercedes anything I might say if there is any difference.
+BTW, the best way to find pet-friendly hotels is to use the Booking.com link on the side of all my pages.
+They have a filter for pet-friendly on their site.

 Reptiles are prohibited (though someone read this and said he takes his pet turtle, so I may be wrong, but that is the official stand).